KSYN: The 1990s

 Led by Tulsa, Oklahoma's Garth Brooks, the early 1990s saw a powerful resurgence in country music.
 Seemingly overnight, country overtook rock as the most popular radio format.
 Put simply, country was in and rock was out.
 This phenomenon knocked KSYN from atop the listener ratings for consecutive years for the first time in its history.
 And while country music's popularity has receded from this high-water mark, it remains to this day the most popular format in the Four State Region.

 Although the early 1990s and country music brought an end to KSYN's 40-year reign at the pinnacle of listener ratings, this period is not without its high points.
 Chief among these is that the broadcasting station was refurbished.
 Compact disk players replaced tapes and records, improving sound quality.
-Computers took the place of several refigerator-sized mechanical processors, enhancing programming reliability.
+Computers took the place of several refrigerator-sized mechanical processors, enhancing programming reliability.
 And remote satellite programs replaced overnight announcers, saving costs while adding an element of national entertainment to the lineup.
 In short, the station took a giant leap toward the 21st Century.

 By 1995 rock had begun to recover and so had KSYN's listener ratings.
-Given the overall favorable dynamics, it was in this year that William B. Neal chose to conclude his career in broadcasting—a career that spanned more than a half century—by selling KSYN to Big Mack Broadcasting, Inc. Big Mack was owned by Chuck Dunaway who was, like his predecessor, an influential figure within the radio business, having been inducted into both the Texas and Ohio Broadcasting Halls of Fame.
+Given the overall favorable dynamics, it was in this year that William B. Neal chose to conclude his career in broadcasting—a career that spanned more than a half-century by selling KSYN to Big Mack Broadcasting, Inc. Big Mack was owned by Chuck Dunaway who was, like his predecessor, an influential figure within the radio business, having been inducted into both the Texas and Ohio Broadcasting Halls of Fame.

 Chuck Dunaway's career in radio began in 1952 as an announcer for KBST in Big Spring, Texas.
-Quickly rising through the ranks, in the late 1950s he assumed the afternoon drivetime slot for New York's top rated station, WABC-AM.
+Quickly rising through the ranks, in the late 1950s he assumed the afternoon drivetime slot for New York's top-rated station, WABC-AM.
 Dunaway eventually parlayed his success as an announcer into station proprietorship, purchasing his first radio station in 1982 and eventually owning six in the Joplin market alone.
 Under Dunaway's relatively brief period of ownership, KSYN continued much as it had under Neal.
 Chuck Dunaway's legacy at KSYN could be described as that of a steady and experienced hand who bridged the gap between long-term owners.